-Because airbag sensors measure vehicle deceleration over time, vehicle speed and damage by themselves are not good indicators of whether or not an airbag should have deployed.
+Because air bag sensors measure vehicle deceleration over time, vehicle speed and damage by themselves are not good indicators of whether or not an air bag should have deployed.

-Seat belts are necessary for your protection in all crashes, and also are needed to help keep you in position, away from an inflating airbag.
+Seat belts are necessary for your protection in all crashes, and also are needed to help keep you in position, away from an inflating air bag.

-The ORC also monitors the readiness of the electronic parts of the airbag system whenever the ignition switch is in the START or ON positions.
-If the key is in the LOCK position, in the ACC position, or not in the ignition, the airbag system is not on and the airbags will not inflate.
+The ORC also monitors the readiness of the electronic parts of the air bag system whenever the ignition switch is in the START or ON/RUN positions.
+If the key is in the LOCK position, in the ACC position, or not in the ignition, the air bag system is not on and the air bags will not inflate.

-The ORC contains a backup power supply system that may deploy the airbags even if the battery loses power or 2 it becomes disconnected prior to deployment.
+The ORC contains a backup power supply system that may deploy the air bags even if the battery loses power or it becomes disconnected prior to deployment.

-Also, the ORC turns on the "Airbag Warning Light" for four to eight seconds for a self-check when the ignition is first turned ON.
-After the self-check, the "Airbag Warning Light" will turn off.
-If the ORC detects a malfunction in any part of the system, it turns on the "Airbag Warning Light" either momentarily or continuously.
+Also, the ORC turns on the "Air Bag Warning Light" for four to eight seconds for a self-check when the ignition is first turned to ON/RUN.
+After the self-check, the "Air Bag Warning ?

+Light" will turn off.
+If the ORC detects a malfunction in any part of the system, it turns on the "Air Bag Warning" Light" either momentarily or continuously.
 A single chime will sound if the light comes on again after initial startup.

-It also includes diagnostics that will illuminate the instrument cluster Airbag Warning Light if a malfunction is noted that could affect the airbag system.
+It also includes diagnostics that will illuminate the instrument cluster Air Bag Warning Light if a malfunction is noted that could affect the air bag system.
 The diagnostics also record the nature of the malfunction.

-Ignoring the "Airbag Warning Light" in your instrument panel could mean you won't have the airbags to protect you in a collision.
-If the light does not come on, stays on after you start the vehicle, or if it comes on as you drive, have an authorized dealer service the airbag system immediately.
+Ignoring the Air Bag Warning Light in your instrument panel could mean you won't have the air bags to protect you in a collision.
+If the light does not come on as a bulb check when the ignition is first turned on, stays on after you start the vehicle, or if it comes on as you drive, have an authorized dealer service the air bag system immediately.